Alexander Garden Obelisk: Recent years

 At the end of October 2013, the restored monument began to be mounted.
-Sculptor Nikolai Avvakumov found mistakes and inaccuracies when the restoration took place.
-In particular, the inscriptions were made standard font Izhitsa Cyrillic, while in some words there is a spelling error; the reconstructed image also does not correspond to the original.
-At the same time, the photographs of the monument, common on an opening day, November 4, 2013, two of the Avvakumov spelling errors have been fixed (hard sign in the word "memory" has been replaced with soft, added existed in the original text the hyphen in the word "300th anniversary").

-Public movement "Arhnadzor" declared that "the restoration of the obelisk took place without any open expert and public discussion of its plan and project", in the end, "the original of 1914 has not been raised, and the original 1918 died in Alexander garden is now showing off a replica, not a monument of any era."
-Later "Arhnadzor" declared that "carried out in 2013 on the obelisk of work cannot be called restoration."
+Sculptor Nikolai Avvakumov found mistakes and inaccuracies made during the restoration.
+In particular, the inscriptions were made using standard font Izhitsa Cyrillic, while in some words there were spelling errors; the reconstructed image also does not correspond to the original.
+The photographs of the monument on the opening day, 4 November 2013,show that two of the Avvakumov's spelling errors have been fixed (hard sign in the word "memory" has been replaced with soft, added existed in the original text the hyphen in the word "300th anniversary").
+Public movement "Arhnadzor" declared that "the restoration of the obelisk took place without any open expert and public discussion of its plan and project".
+In the end, "the original of 1914 has not been properly restored, and the obelisk is now not a monument of any era."
+Later "Arhnadzor" declared that "the works carried out in 2013 on the obelisk cannot be called a restoration."